NikolaySuslov/aframe-croquet-component/README.md

 ## A-Frame multi-user Croquet component

 The component allows easily, while staying in [A-Frame](https://aframe.io) scene definition (plain HTML file), to add a multi-user features onto A-Frame entities in scene.
 Create [Croquet](https://croquet.studio) (aka Croquet V) simulations on A-Frame entities.
 A-Frame multi-user component works by synchronizing / replicating entities and their components to connected peers using Croquet application architecture.
-It relaies on public Croquet reflectors, which are avaliable online on the Internet.
+It relies on public Croquet reflectors, which are avaliable online on the Internet.

 [source code](./public/lib/aframe-croquet-component.js)